Josh-121/AirBnB_clone/README.md

 With our command line interpreter, we are creating a base for future projects such as HTML/CSS templating, database storage, API, front-end integration…

-How to start the Command interpreter we created a program called 'console.py' that contains the entry point of the command interpreter.
+# How to start the Command interpreter
+we created a program called 'console.py' that contains the entry point of the command interpreter.
 Running this program on the command line starts up the shell.
 This shell was built using the python Cmd module with the class definition class HBNBCommand(cmd.Cmd):

-How to use the Shell interpreter
+# How to use the Shell interpreter
 The following features are built in our command interpreter:

-1. quit and EOF to exit the program
+1. quit and EOF to exit the program<br>

-2. help (this action is provided by default by cmd but you should keep it updated and documented as you work through tasks)
+2. help (this action is provided by default by cmd but you should keep it updated and documented as you work through tasks)<br>

-3. a custom prompt: (hbnb)
+3. a custom prompt: (hbnb)<br>

-4. an empty line + ENTER shouldn’t execute anything
+4. an empty line + ENTER shouldn’t execute anything<br>

 5. create: Creates a new instance of our BaseModel, saves it (to the JSON file) and prints the id.
-Ex: $ create BaseModel
+Ex: $ create BaseModel<br>

-6. show: Prints the string representation of an instance based on the class name and id
+6. show: Prints the string representation of an instance based on the class name and id<br>

-7. destroy: Deletes an instance based on the class name and id (save the change into the JSON file).
+7. destroy: Deletes an instance based on the class name and id (save the change into the JSON file).<br>

-8. all: Prints all string representation of all instances based or not on the class name.
+8. all: Prints all string representation of all instances based or not on the class name.<br>

-9. update: Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+9. update: Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).<br>
-Examples
+# Examples
 1. $ create BaseModel
     If the class name is missing, print ** class name missing ** (ex: $ create) If the class name doesn’t exist, print ** class doesn't exist